-A resident received a parking enforcement ticket for parking on the cobbles outside The Three Horse Shoes.
+The Clerk reported that a resident had received a parking enforcement ticket for parking on the cobbles outside The Three Horse Shoes.
 An appeal was unsuccessful as it is not permitted to park inside of double yellow lines.
-However the Council has written to Scarborough Borough Council the issuing Authority asking why only one parking enforcement ticket was issued when photographs clearly show three vehicles in a similar parking position.
+However the Clerk had written to Scarborough Borough Council the issuing Authority asking why only one parking enforcement ticket had been issued when photographs clearly showed three vehicles in a similar parking position.
 The owner of the vehicle concerned was not causing any visible obstruction to other motorists.
-A response is awaited.
+A response was awaited.

-19. ANY OTHER BUSINESS - Including date of next meeting - Tuesday 21st June 2022.
+19. ANY OTHER BUSINESS.

+(i) Date of next meeting.